AbsaOSS/cobrix/.github/ISSUE_TEMPLATE/bug_report.md

            05  FIELD1    PIC S9(4).
 ```

-Attach a small data file that can help reproducing the issue, if possible.
+Attach a small data file that can help reproduce the issue, if possible.